Understanding and Applying the Sexual and Reproductive Health Equity (SRHE) Framework

 We prioritize inclusion

-by engaging more diverse and new voices in a meaningful way that includes the power to make decisions (e.g., inviting state, local, and community-based organizations into the discussion alongside national organizations who often tend to set the agenda)
+by engaging more diverse and new voices in a meaningful way that includes the power to make decisions (e.g., inviting state, local, and community-based organizations and individuals into the discussion alongside national organizations who often tend to set the agenda).

 Approach